-The board is a grid of horizontal and vertical lines.
+The board is a grid of horizontal and vertical lines, as shown below.

-The board used to give examples on this page is small (5x5) compared to the sizes Go players normally use, but the size of the board does not affect the rules.
+On this page, the 5x5 board is used to give examples, which is small compared to the sizes Go players normally use.
+However, the size of the board does not affect the rules.

 The lines of the board have intersections wherever they cross or touch each other.
 Each intersection is called a point.
 That includes the four corners, and the edges of the board.

 The example board has 25 points.
-The red circle shows one particular point.
-The red square in the corner shows another point.
+The red circle indicates a particular point.
+The red square in the corner is also a point.

 Go is played on the points of the board, not on the squares.

 Black uses black stones ().
 White uses white stones ().

 The example shows a board position in the middle of the game with 4 black stones and 3 white stones.

 The points on which any stone is put are called occupied.
 All the other points are called unoccupied or empty.